10 Tropical Wedding Table Décor Ideas Guaranteed To Wow Your Guests

 Tropical furnishings are usually made from materials that are found in

-- Teakwood – Teakwood (Tectona grandis) is
+- Teakwood – Teakwood is

 tropical hardwood species prized for its weather resistance and durability.
 It is one of the most popular woods because it is ages beautifully.
 The natural oils in teakwood make it remarkably resistant to moisture, pests, and decay.
 These oils prevent damage, warping, cracking, and rotting.
 Because of its dense grain, it is very durable and strong with minimal chance of bending or breaking.
 In fact, teakwood is harder than mahogany, pine, and chestnut wood.
 It comes in a range of colors from yellowish to brown and because of its properties and low maintenance, it is often more expensive.
 Due to its weather resistance features, it is often used for making furniture for outdoor living rooms and patios and for kitchen accessories like cutting boards and even countertops. - Bamboo – Bamboo is technically a grass and is not a wood.
 It is often used in furniture making because of its excellent characteristics.
 It is lightweight yet very sturdy, very durable, and very versatile.
 Although it is naturally resistant to humidity and insects, it may require periodic moisturizing to minimize the chance of cracking as it can dry out.
 This competitively-priced material is used to make a whole range of items such as bedframes, tables, chairs, chests, console tables, mirror and picture frames, outdoor decking, interior flooring, and many more.
 It is easy to maintain and lasts for decades, making it one of the most popular materials for home use today.

-- Rattan – Rattan is plant-based material, made of stems of a climbing vine-like palm, native to the tropics.
+tropical furniture design.
+It is an increasingly popular hardwood that comes from the mango tree which is primarily grown for its fruit intropical regions such as India, Southeast Asia, the South Pacific, and parts of South America.
+Mango trees stop producing fruit after about 15 to 20 years so as new mango trees are replanted for fruit production, the older trees are removed.
+Using this wood reduces waste and makes it an eco-friendly choice.
+The color and grain are beautiful and add warmth to a space as they vary from light brown to golden or even slightly pink, with unique grain patterns and beautiful natural swirls.
+It is a truly beautiful wood which takes stains and polishes very well.
+It is comparable to oak in strength and it is moisture resistant as well though not to the extent of teakwood or mahogany.
+So it should be used indoors only in areas with lower humidity. - Rattan – Rattan is plant-based material, made of stems of a climbing vine-like palm, native to the tropics.
 It is lightweight, airy, and can easily be bent, but at the same time it is very strong and durable.
 It has been said that rattan is even stronger than bamboo.
 It is highly resistant to wear and tear, most weather conditions, and insects.
 Rattan is very popular and is used to make a variety of furnishings like chairs, sofas, woven baskets, boxes, headboards, etc. Rattan should be reserved for indoor use in humid locations though because it will begin to mold and rot in high humidity and wet conditions when left outdoors.

 Rattan chair.
 Photo Credit: The Spruce

 - Seagrass & Water Hyacinth – Because these are very flexible, seagrass and water hyacinth are wonderful materials which are commonly used for weaving pieces like chairs, ottomans, stools, and end tables.
 They add awesome texture and warmth to any space.
 However, they are not resistant to moisture, so they should be used only indoors.
-Due to their natural occurrence and renewable nature, both seagrass and water Hyacinth are considered to be eco-friendly.
+Due to their natural occurrence and renewable nature, both seagrass and water hyacinth are considered to be eco-friendly.

 Handwoven seagrass coffee table.
 Photo Credit: English Elm